 New Graduate Nursing Program Components

-The New Graduate Nursing program includes 2 months of weekly classroom time held in 8-hour blocks, as well as, being assigned to a preceptor on the unit for direction and guidance.
+The New Graduate Nursing program includes 2 months of weekly classroom time held in 8-hour blocks, as well as being assigned to a preceptor on the unit for direction and guidance.

 The program incorporates information pertinent to areas from around the hospital, whether it is adult, pediatric or neonatal care.
-Nurses working with the pediatric population attend the majority of nurse residency classes, but are on a tract that diverges from the main program for four sessions.
+Nurses working with the pediatric population attend the majority of nurse residency classes, but are on a track that diverges from the main program for four sessions.

 During these pediatric-specific sessions, participants learn about diagnoses, treatments, and nursing considerations unique to infants and children.
 Through a blend of lectures, case studies, and skills labs, new employees develop a strong foundation on which to build their pediatric nursing practice.

 P/SL and Rocky Mountain Hospital for Children offer a "New to the NICU" Program for the new graduate nurse.
 This program consists of a 12-week orientation period in the NICU or graduate nursery.
 Weekly classes are included which focus on common problems and nursing care of the high risk neonate.